anmagx/frankentrack/README.md

 `time(millis),accX,accY,accZ,gyrX,gyrY,gyrZ`

+During tests, message rates of 120hz were absolutely fine, and you could probably go faster than that.
+However that might require adjusting the queue sizes in config.py, depending on performance.

 ## Frequently asked Questions (FAQ)

 ### Why?

-Professional IR tracking setups can be quite cost prohibitive.
+Professional IR tracking setups can be quite costly.
 There are ample ways to build your own though, with most of them utilizing some variation of the delan clip: 3 IR LEDs, offset relative to each other, and an IR sensitive camera (like the PS3 Eye) tracking them.
 These are proven and have years of community experience behind them, so if you're looking for a reliable solution, you're probably quite well off with one of those.

 I personally just didn't like the way the clip was reaching into my field of view when wearing the headset.
 It feels bulky, which it needs to be: For precise movement recognition, you need some distance between those LEDs for the algorithm to be able to discern the angles clearly.
+Alternatively you can go with a smaller clip, but at the cost of sensitivity and accuracy.

-This project is an attempt at achieve the same result, but in a smaller package: IMUs (Like the MPU6050/6500) are tiny and can deliver surprisingly accurate accelerometer and gyroscope readings, and quite fast too.
+This project is an attempt at achieve stable and fast headtracking, but in a smaller physical package: IMUs (Like the MPU6050/6500) are tiny and can deliver surprisingly accurate accelerometer and gyroscope readings, and quite fast too.
 The provided example utilizing an Arduino Nano with a MPU6500 easily gets to 120Hz, and could probably go even faster.

 ### How are the orientation angles computed?

 The yaw, pitch and roll angles are computed from accelerometer and gyroscope data using a comparatively simple complementary filter.
 Pitch and Roll are computed using the accelerometer values (with earth gravity being the reference point) plus the gyroscope for fast movements.
 Yaw is computed using gyroscope only, as we can't infer a true reference using gravity.
-As a consequence of this, yaw angle will drift over time.
+As a consequence of this, yaw angle will naturally drift over time.
 The program implements 2 corrections for this:

 1. **Calibration**

-    At Startup, the sensor itself runs through a short calibration to discern accelerator and gyro offsets.
+    On pressing the calibration button, a configurable number of samples are collected.
 The sensor should be kept **still and level** during this time.
-After the sensor data comes in, the first samples (Number of calibration samples is configurable) are captured and used to calculate and offset Yaw drift.
+These samples are used to compute a gyro bias, which is consequently and constantly applied to each sensor update.
+This cancels out drift, but due to small fluctuations in the drift rate, it can potentially introduce drift in the adverse direction.
+This is solved by:

 2. **Conditional Drift correction using threshold angle**

      You can set your preferred drift correction threshold angle.
-The sensor keeps track of it's starting position.
-When you look around, drift correction is minimal.
-When you look back to the direction of your starting position, and the pitch, roll and yaw angles are smaller than the drift correction angle threshold, drift correction takes over, and gradually returns the angles to 0.
-In practice, this means your view is recentered automatically whenever you look straight ahead, leading to stable headtracking even over long session lengths.
+You can think of it as a circle around your 0,0,0 point - whenever your view enters this circle, the angles are gradually and smoothly pulled back to 0,0,0, effectively smoothly recentering the view when you look straight ahead.
+This achieves quite stable results over long sessions.

-There are lots of sensor fusion algorithms out there which aim to correct this yaw drift (e.g. Kalman, Madgwick, Mahony), but most of them rely on a 9DOF sensor package.
-In this case a magnetometer is included in the sensor to give a true north reference using earths magnetic field.
+There are lots of sensor fusion algorithms out there which aim to correct this inherentyaw drift (e.g. Kalman, Madgwick, Mahony), but most of them rely on a 9DOF sensor package.
+In this case a magnetometer is included in the sensor to give a yaw reference using earths magnetic field.
 This however also increases complexity quite a bit, as well as potential for failure.
 Magnetometers are tricky to calibrate precisely and magnetic interference is everywhere, especially on top of a headset, where the sensor sits.
 This rather simple solution works quite well for this use case.

 ### How are X/Y positions calculated?